JiaPing1019/business_hours/README.md

 # Business hours

-This project is to let a user set the opening hours for their organisation. e.g. the opening hours for a Nursery or School.
+This project is to let a user set the opening hours for their organization. e.g. the opening hours for a Nursery or School (simplified version).

 ## Quickstart